mogilvie/CalendarBundle/Resources/doc/index.md

 use SpecShaper\CalendarBundle\Model\CalendarComment as BaseCalendarComment;

 /**
- * A invitee entity to contain the invited user information and status.
+ * A attendee entity to contain the invited user information and status.
  *
  * @ORM\Entity
  */